Military Family Investment Benefits

 Vesting timeline: You own 100% of matching contributions after 2 years of service.
 Leave before that, and you forfeit the match (but keep your own contributions).

-The practical antidote to leaving money behind: Set TSP contributions to at least 5% during your first week of service.
+The move: Set TSP contributions to at least 5% during your first week of service.
 Adjust upward as pay increases - but never below the match threshold.

 Housing Allowances (The Untaxed Wealth Builder)